malikmateen917/watch-website/README.md

-# watch-website
+# watch-website.
-# the website is very expensive
+# the website is very expensive.
-# the website is very beautiful
+# the website is very beautiful.
-# please follow my github id "https://github.com/malikmateen917"
+# please follow my github id "https://github.com/malikmateen917".

-# the website use for only internet
+# the website use for only internet.